-Grants will only be provided for member-owned PV systems.
+Grant eligibility is at the discretion of Energize Delaware.
+Grants will only be provided for memberowned PV systems.
 Grants will NOT be provided for renewable energy systems designed and utilized as an independent power producer or third-party ownership.
-Battery backup systems are also not eligible.
 If not all the required documentation is provided, the grant request may be delayed or denied.
-Funds for solar grants change yearly, so if you are eligible and given permission from DEC, it may take a few years to receive the grant.
+Funds for solar grants can change yearly.
+Members may be required to sign over their SRECs to Energize Delaware in order to receive a grant.